rawskijon/academic-kickstart/content/talk/Berkeley-2021/index.md

   postcode: ''
   country: ''

-summary: I describe the abductive nature of phonotactic learning via a series of non-statistical algorithms
+summary: I describe general properties of phonotactic learning via a series of non-statistical abductive inference algorithms
-abstract: I describe the abductive nature of phonotactic learning via a series of non-statistical algorithms
+abstract: I describe general properties of phonotactic learning via a series of non-statistical abductive inference algorithms

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.